How to troubleshoot security error codes on secure websites

 You can test if a site is properly configured by entering a website's address into a third-party tool like SSL Labs' test page.
 If it is returning the result "Chain issues: Incomplete", a proper intermediate certificate is missing.
 You should contact the owner of the website you're having troubles accessing to inform them of that problem.

-On a site with a self-signed certificate you will see the error code ERROR_SELF_SIGNED_CERT and the following error description, after you click onon the "Your connection is not secure" error page:
+On a site with a self-signed certificate you will see the error code ERROR_SELF_SIGNED_CERT and the following error description, after you click onon the error page:

 A self-signed certificate that wasn't issued by a recognized certificate authority is not trusted by default.
 Self-signed certificates can make your data safe from eavesdroppers, but say nothing about who the recipient of the data is.
 This is common for intranet websites that aren't available publicly and you may bypass the warning for such sites.